securitybrahh/secure-messaging/README.md

 https://dev.gajim.org/gajim/gajim/-/merge_requests/995

-Normal calls are encrypted as PSTN is outdated.
+Normal calls are not encrypted as PSTN is outdated.

 jmp.chat calls are encrypted for the last mile (so it protects you from local attacks)